Trienio Liberal: Liberal government

 More radical liberals attempted to revolt against the entire idea of a monarchy, regardless of how little power it had.
 In 1821, they were suppressed, but the incident served to illustrate the frail coalition that bound the government together.The election of a radical liberal government in 1823 further destabilized Spain.
 The army, whose liberal leanings had brought the government to power, began to waver when the Spanish economy failed to improve, and in 1823, a mutiny in Madrid had to be suppressed.
 The Jesuits, who had been banned by Charles III in the 18th century, only to be rehabilitated by Ferdinand VII after his restoration, were banned again by the government.
 For the duration of liberal rule, Ferdinand (still technically head of state) lived under virtual house arrest in Madrid.
 The Congress of Vienna, ending the Napoleonic Wars, had inaugurated the "Congress system" as an instrument of international stability in Europe.
-Rebuffed by the "Holy Alliance" of Russia, Austria, and Prussia in his request for help against the liberal revolutionaries in 1820, by 1822, the "Concert of Europe" was so concerned by Spain's liberal government and its surprising hardiness that it was prepared to intervene on Ferdinand's behalf.
+Rebuffed by the Holy Alliance of Russia, Austria, and Prussia in his request for help against the liberal revolutionaries in 1820, by 1822, the "Concert of Europe" was so concerned by Spain's liberal government and its surprising hardiness that it was prepared to intervene on Ferdinand's behalf.

 In 1822, the Congress of Verona authorized France to intervene.
-Louis XVIII of France was only too happy to put an end to Spain's liberal experiment, and a massive army, the 100,000 Sons of Saint Louis, was dispatched across the Pyrenees in April 1823.
+Louis XVIII was only too happy to put an end to Spain's liberal experiment, and a massive army, the 100,000 Sons of Saint Louis, was dispatched across the Pyrenees in April 1823.
 The Spanish army, fraught by internal divisions, offered little resistance to the well organised French force, who seized Madrid and reinstalled Ferdinand as absolute monarch.
 The liberals' hopes for a new Spanish War of Independence were dashed.

 Regarding the policy for America in the absolutist period, the new government changed political repression into negotiation.
 Sending troops was replaced by commissioners to attract pro-independence leaders, who were invited to submit to royal authority in exchange for recognition by Spain.
 With that in mind, the government announced a ceasefire for negotiations with the rebels until the 1812 Constitution, which ironically, had been superseded by Ferdinand's actions, was accepted.

 According to the ceasefire, Spain would end the persecution and would issue a blanket amnesty for the insurgents; otherwise, the war would continue.
-The 11 commissioners failed since the patriots demanded recognition of their independence from Spain.
+The 11 commissioners failed, since the patriots demanded recognition of their independence from Spain.